Export Finance Australia aims to play an impactful role in financing Australian exports and interests, including overseas infrastructure development.

 2. Screening and classification

-Export Finance Australia screens and, where relevant, classifies all transactions to identify the type and degree of environmental and social risk evaluation necessary.
+Export Finance Australia screens and, where relevant, classifies transactions to identify the type and degree of environmental and social risk evaluation.
 The process considers:

 - an exporter or investor’s role in a transaction, which can determine their responsibility and authority to manage environmental and/or social impacts